We've independently reviewed this article to make sure it's as accurate as we can make it.

-If your TV keeps changing inputs by itself, try a software reset, disable any auto input features, remove batteries from the remote, and remove any nearby wireless infrared devices.
-Do these one by one to see which is causing the TV to change inputs.
+If your TV keeps changing inputs by itself, try a software reset, disable any auto-input features, remove batteries from the remote, and remove any nearby wireless infrared devices.

-If you want more details on solving this issue – you’re in the right place.
-Below we’ll go through each cause which could be making your TV change inputs, and then walk you through how to solve each one.
+Provided you want more details on solving the issue – you’re in the right place.
+Below I’ll go through each cause that could be making your TV keep changing inputs and then walk you through how to solve each one.

 Ready?
 Then let’s get started so you can get back to enjoying your TV.

 How to Stop A TV From Changing Input by Itself

 There are many reasons why your TV might keep changing inputs by itself.
 It’s important to diagnose carefully and see how your TV reacts to every change we make.

 When I see similar issues, here are some things I recommend.

 Removing the batteries from your remote control can prevent your TV from changing inputs by itself.
 You should remove the batteries while the TV is on.
 Then, you’ll have to play the waiting game.
 Does the TV stop changing input on its own?
 If so, then the following could be the source of the problem: